PoorlyDefinedBehaviour/request-deduplicator-rs/README.md

 # About

 Deduplicate tasks based on a key.
+Tasks that start executing while there's another task already executing with the same key will wait for the result of the first task instead of performing the computation again.

 # Add to your dependencies